Class Autoloading

 Autoloading requires each class, trait, interface or enumeration to be stored in a distinct file.
 This is the most popular way, yet autoloading allows any other strategy of storage, as long as the class may be loaded based only on its name.

 Autoloading relies on the spl_autoload_register() function.
-Prior to PHP 8.0, it was possible to define the __autoload() method, and this has being deprecated since PHP 7.2.
+Prior to PHP 8.0, it was possible to define the __autoload() method, and this function has been deprecated since PHP 7.2.

 Autoloading does not work for global constants and functions.
 Those still require a specific inclusion mechanism.